-In the Scenic Rim Regional Council, Agriculture, Forestry and Fishing had the largest total imports by industry, generating $446 million in 2018/19.
+In the Scenic Rim Regional Council, Manufacturing had the largest total imports by industry, generating $587 million in 2019/20.

 To get the full picture how each industry sector contributes to the regional or state economy, import data should be viewed alongside the other industry characteristics in the Industry sector analysis section.

 Detailed notes about how the figures are derived can be found in the specific topic notes section.

 |Total imports by industry sector|

 |Industry (Click rows to view sub-categories)||$m||%||Queensland%||$m||%||Queensland%||2014/15 to 2019/20|

 |Rental, Hiring and Real Estate Services||12.2||0.6||0.6||7.1||0.4||0.5||+5.0||24100||P|